 (positive set) from a set of random boundaries obtained by swapping the TADs along the chromosomes (negative set).
-Using a logistic regression model recently proposed by [17], we integrated the binding signals of 60 transcription factors at a genomic locus to predict if it is TAD boundary (see Methods for details).
+Using a logistic regression model recently proposed by [17], we integrated the binding signals of 60 transcription factors at a genomic locus to predict if it is TAD boundary (see Figure 5B and Methods for details).
 Generally speaking, with 10-fold cross validation, the model is quite successful in low resolutions (AUC=0.81, Figure S5).
 The result is consistent with an early work based on histone modifications [18].
 Being consistent with the trend that chromatin features are not always present at the boundaries of high resolution TADs, the predicting power of the model decreases as the resolution increases.
 The regression model further quantifies explicitly the influence of each of the transcription factors.
 In general, factors that are responsible for border formation are quite consistent across different resolutions (Figure 5B).
-For instance, factors like CTCF, Rad21 and CHD7 are direct drivers of border establishment and maintenance, whereas factors like MYC have a consistently negative effect.
+For instance, we found that the well-known insulator CTCF, and Rad21 that is a part of cohesin, are direct drivers of border establishment.
+In addition, the chromatin remodeler Chd7, which is often found at enhancers [19], is predicted to be a driver.
+On the other hand, factors like MYC have a consistently negative effect.
 Nevertheless, the relative importance of factors does change with resolutions.
-For instance, Rad21 has a higher predictive power in classifying high-resolution domains in compared with classifying low-resolution domains.
+For instance, Rad21 has a higher predictive power in classifying highresolution domains in compared with classifying low-resolution domains.